chsh

 $ grep -rl '^restricted=' srcpkgs/

-Build a package – later available in hostdir/binpkgs or hostdir/binpkgs/nonfree
+Build a package – available afterward in hostdir/binpkgs or hostdir/binpkgs/nonfree

 $ ./xbps-src pkg google-chrome